 My hypnotherapy for emotional eating program works in several ways:

-1. Process and clear the underlying reasons for negative emotions such as anxiety
+1. Process and clear the underlying reasons for negative emotions such as anxiety or unresolved trauma

 2. Break the unhealthy patterns that have become the norm, and raise your self-esteem

 3. Create a routine that leads to better health in both mind and body